-Individuals with POTS can faint for what seems like no apparent reason just by standing up.
-This can be extremely scary because it can happen randomly.
-Having random fainting spells isn’t exactly ideal for anyone, but imagine trying to be independent and having the burden of knowing that you may pass out and no one is there to help.
+From an outsider’s perspective, it can seem like those with POTS suffer for no apparent reason.
+For example, Individuals with POTS can faint or fall down just by trying to stand up.
+This can be extremely scary, as it can happen randomly and without warning.
+Having random fainting spells wouldn’t be ideal for anyone, but imagine trying to be independent and always have this worry in the back of your mind.
+You have the burden of knowing that you may pass out at any time, and you could be in a situation where no one is around to help you.

 What You Need To Qualify

-Service dogs for POTS are very specialized and this causes them to be significantly more expensive than other service dogs.
-It is also more difficult for someone to obtain a POTS service dog because it is not a necessity in their lives, but rather an asset.
-No matter the case, animals can help anyone feel a little more special and independent.
-A service dog that is trained to help with a serious condition is even more special.
-No one should have to put a price tag on their independence.
+Service dogs can be specially trained to help people with POTS.
+However, this specialization means that POTS service dogs are significantly more expensive than many other types of service dogs.
+It is also more difficult for someone to obtain a POTS service dog, because a doctor may not deem it a necessity.
+No matter the case, animals can help anyone feel loved and cared for, while also helping them feel more independent.
+A service dog that is trained to help with a serious condition is even more of an asset.
+After all, no one should have to put a price tag on their independence.

 There are significant benefits to having a service dog if you suffer from POTS.
-If you are looking for a way to feel a bit more independent, a service dog is a major component.
-The opportunities are endless and each individual has different needs and expectations.
-The great thing is that service animals can be trained for many things no matter how big or small.
+If you are looking for a way to feel a bit more independent, a service dog is a major step in the right direction.
+Additionally, service dogs can perform vital tasks such as retrieving items, alerting others in the event of an emergency, providing physical stability, and perhaps most importantly, providing companionship and emotional support.